 - Start planning for the fall semester: I’ve recently come up with some ideas for an Etsy shop (a long time, yet to happen dream), geared towards the needs of college students and bloggers.
 I have some ideas of what I want to create, but if there’s anything you’d be interested in seeing, let me know in the comments!

 If you have any questions about something you read here, growing your blog, or just blogging tips in general, don’t hesitate to ask in the comments!
-You can also check out my archives for 40+ posts on blogging!
+You can also check out my blogging archives for over 50 posts on blogging!

 If you’re interested in starting your own blog, I wrote a tutorial that will help you start a blog on WordPress for the price of a latte per month.
 I didn’t start making money blogging until I switched to self-hosted WordPress, and I recommend this route to new and old bloggers!
 Have any questions about getting a blog up and running or whether self-hosted is right for you?
 I’m happy to help!